ShopBonsai/tree-house/packages/core/README.md

 ### getRateLimiter(options)

 Get a rate limiter instance to prevent brute force attacks.
 This can be used as a middleware in Express.
-At the moment there is support for a built in-memorystore or Redis.
-Both use the `express-rate-limit` module.
+At the moment there is support for a built in-memorystore using the `express-rate-limit` module.

 ```javascript
 const app = express();